gvnnprrzz/Perruzzi_Giovanni_Ortiz_Pablo__Shah_Hiral_Hackathon/README.md

 ![Main logo](images/Main_Logo_Colour.png "Main logo")

 Welcome to THERMOSECURITY, an exciting project developed during the Housecom Hackathon.
-Our goal is to create an interactive application that leverages 3D, video, and still images to deliver an engaging experience for end users.
+Our goal is to create an interactive application that leverages 3D, and still images to deliver an engaging experience for end users.
 This innovative project is designed as a one-page mobile-first web application.

 ## Installation and Setup